openwisp/openwisp-radius/docs/source/developer/how_to_extend.rst

     from openwisp_radius.urls import get_urls
     # Only imported when views are extended.
-    # from .sample_radius.api.views import views as api_views
+    # from myradius.api.views import views as api_views
-    # from .sample_radius.social.views import views as social_views
+    # from myradius.social.views import views as social_views
+    # from myradius.saml.views import views as saml_views

     urlpatterns = [
         # ... other urls in your project ...